 If you don't see well while driving at night, there's a chance you have night blindness.
 Night blindness, or nyctalopia, is the inability to see well at night or in dim lighting.
 It's not considered an eye disease, but rather a symptom of an underlying problem.

-Our eye doctor in Calgary can help diagnose, manage and treat your night blindness with specialized digital eye exams, so that you can enjoy being out and about at night again.
+Our eye doctor in Bridgeland can help diagnose, manage and treat your night blindness with specialized digital eye exams, so that you can enjoy being out and about at night again.

 Here are 4 things you should know about night blindness:

 Causes of Night Blindness